kyawsanoo2364/Make-Own-Discord-Bot/README.md

 # Test Bot

-You need to have Python installed on your machine
+> You need to have Python installed on your pc.
+>
+step1: Open your downloaded project files with code editor like [vscode](https://code.visualstudio.com/) or other.